MicrosoftDocs/iis-docs/iis/media/live-smooth-streaming-events/nbc-online-video-monetization-and-highlights-creation-for-the-2010-winter-olympics.md

 #### Content Management System Content Manifest Support for the RCE

-For NBC, deltatre integrated the RCE directly into the content management system (CMS) to provide a seamless workflow for the editors creating the highlights, as shown in Figure 6.
+For NBC, delta tre integrated the RCE directly into the content management system (CMS) to provide a seamless workflow for the editors creating the highlights, as shown in Figure 6.
 At the end of each editing session, the RCE called web services via the CMS to save an XML-based project file.
 The editor could then use the CMS to add any necessary metadata associated with the new highlight (for example, a title, description, sport, athletes involved, and so on).
 When the highlight was ready to be published, the CMS sent the RCE project file to a web service provided by Southworks that transformed the file into a Composite Manifest (.csm) file that was uploaded to the IIS origin server.

 [![](nbc-online-video-monetization-and-highlights-creation-for-the-2010-winter-olympics/_static/image27.jpg)](nbc-online-video-monetization-and-highlights-creation-for-the-2010-winter-olympics/_static/image26.jpg)